-Palma is a major city and seaport geographically located in the southwest of Majorca.
+Palma (or Palma de Mallorca) is a major city and seaport geographically located in the southwest of Majorca.
 The city lies on the large coastal Bay of Palma in the western Mediterranean Sea.
 The land area of the city is about 21,355km² with an altitude of 13m.

 Rocky inlets and marinas border Palma on the south side, whilst many tourist resorts are positioned towards the east side of the city.
 The central zone that extends from Palma is generally a flat fertile plain known as Es Pla.
 There are two uninhabited islands, Cabera located southeast of Palma, and Dragonera to the west of Palma.

 Geographical Coordinates: 39° 34' 9.80" N, 2° 39' 0.86" E